nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Patientist` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: See usage instructions**

+**Actor: New user**

 **MSS**

-1. User requests to list persons
+1. User requests for instructions
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. Patientist lists down instructions of how to use Patientist

     Use case ends.
+___
+**Use case: Add a patient**

+**Actor: Ward admin**

+**MSS**

+1. Ward admin chooses to add a patient.
+2. Patientist requests for details of the patient to be added.
+3. Ward admin enters the requested details.
+4. Patientist requests for confirmation.
+5. Ward admin confirms.
+6. Patientist adds the patient and displays the details of the patient.

+    Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+Any of the requested details are missing.
+    * 2a1.
+Patientist requests for the missing details.
+    * 2a2.
+Ward admin enters the requested details.
+    Steps 2a1-2a2 are repeated until all details are collected.
+    Use case resumes from step 4.

       Use case ends.

 * 3a.
-The given index is invalid.
+Any of the requested details are in wrong format.
     * 3a1.
-AddressBook shows an error message.
+Patientist shows an error message indicating the details with wrong format.
+    * 3a2.
+Patientist requests for the corrected details.
+    * 3a3.
+Ward admin enters the requested details.
+    Steps 3a1-3a3 are repeated until all details have correct format.

-      Use case resumes at step 2.
+    Use case resumes from step 4.

+      Use case ends

+* *a.
+At any time, Ward admin chooses to cancel the addition of patient.
+    * a1.
+Patientist requests to confirm the cancellation.
+    * a2.
+Ward admin confirms the cancellation.

+      Use case ends.
+___
+**Use case: Delete a patient**

+**Actor: Ward admin**

+**MSS**

+1. Ward admin chooses to delete a patient.
+2. Patientist requests for the name of the patient to be deleted.
+3. Ward admin enters the name of the patient to be deleted.
+4. Patientist shows the list of patients with the entered name.
+5. Ward admin enters the index number of the patient to be deleted.
+6. Patientist requests for confirmation.
+7. Ward admin confirms.
+8. Patientist deletes the patient and shows a message indicating deletion.

+    Use case ends.

+**Extensions**

+* 2a.
+The patient with the entered name does not exist.
+      Use case ends.

+* *a.
+At any time, Ward admin chooses to cancel the deletion of patient.
+    * a1.
+Patientist requests to confirm the cancellation.
+    * a2.
+Ward admin confirms the cancellation.

+      Use case ends.
+___
+**Use case: Add a new instruction or prescription to a patient**

+**Actor: Ward doctor**

+**MSS**

+1. Ward doctor <u>searches for a patient</u>.
+2. Patientist shows the details of the patient.
+3. Ward doctor chooses to add instruction or prescription to the selected patient.
+4. Patientist requests for the content of the instruction or prescription.
+5. Ward doctor enters an instruction or prescription.
+6. Patientist adds the instruction or prescription to the details of the patient.

+    Use case ends.
+___
+**Use case: Delete an instructions or a prescription of a patient**

+**Actor: Ward doctor**

+**MSS**

+1. Ward doctor <u>searches for a patient</u>.
+2. Patientist shows the details of the patient.
+3. Ward doctor chooses an instruction or a prescription to be deleted.
+4. Patientist requests to confirm the deletion.
+5. Ward doctor confirms the deletion.
+6. Patientist deletes the instruction or prescription from the details of the patient.

+    Use case ends.
+___
 *{More to be added}*

 ### Non-Functional Requirements